Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 ```

 :::note
-If you define your enumerations in the [Xomega model for static data](../../visual-studio/modeling/static-data), then you can also provide localization texts for each item in the [additional properties](../../visual-studio/modeling/static-data#translations-in-item-properties) there, instead of the application resources.
+If you define your enumerations in the [Xomega model for static data](../../visual-studio/modeling/static-data), then you can also provide localization texts for each item in the [additional properties](../../visual-studio/modeling/static-data#translations-in-item-properties) there instead of the application resources.
 :::

 ## Lookup table